TAMIDSpiyalong/Traffic-Management/README.md

 - `Labelme`

 ## How to use
+The class VideoProcesser_CPU has the following attributes.

+- threshold
-There are several attributes of the class VideoProcesser that you can control and should consider before implementing.
-They are threshold, waiting frame, studyzone definition, reference points definition, and same class overlap rate.
+- waiting frame, studyzone definition, reference points definition, and same class overlap rate.